Working as a healthcare scientist in physiology, you can specialise in a number of areas including cardiac sciences or audiology

 As a healthcare scientist (also known as a clinical scientist) working in clinical physiology, you'll examine the functioning of organs and body systems in order to diagnose abnormalities and disease.

-They use specialised equipment and techniques to measure, for example, the functioning of hearing and balance or of organs such as the heart, lungs and brain in patients who may be seriously ill or have long-term health problems.
+You'll use specialised equipment and techniques to measure, for example, the functioning of hearing and balance or of organs such as the heart, lungs and brain in patients who may be seriously ill or have long-term health problems.

-Healthcare scientists working in clinical physiology record and report the physiological data they obtain to help diagnose disease, plan treatment and management of long-term care, and measure the effects of previous treatment.
-They often work in hospitals, although some work in the community visiting patients.
+You will also record and report the physiological data you obtain to help diagnose disease, plan treatment and the management of long-term care, and measure the effects of previous treatment.
+You'll often work in hospitals, although there are also opportunities to work in the community visiting patients.

 Types of work

 The areas covered by physiological sciences are: